 If you’re in the market for your first hot tub it can be a daunting challenge.
 With so many makes and models on the market – and conflicting reviews – settling on the perfect hot tub for you can be difficult.
-Fortunately, the Hot Tub Barn team are here to guide you in the right direction, giving you advice and tips to help you make the right decision.
+Fortunately, the Hot Tub Barn team is here to guide you in the right direction, giving you advice and tips to help you make the right decision.
 So, before you brandish your credit card check out our guide below.

 Hot tubs are expensive and a luxury for most households.
-Some first-time owners opt for a second-hand hot tub as this is a great way to try out and learn about maintenance and mechanics.
+Some first-time owners opt for a second-hand hot tub as this is a way to try out and learn about maintenance and mechanics.
 You can then upgrade to a brand-new spa as and when it suits you.

 Whether you opt for a new or used hot tub, some of the main considerations you will need to ponder include: